 Opt for foot comfort

-Comfort is paramount when choosing running shoes.
-Ignore branding or style preferences and focus on how the shoe feels on your feet.
-Comfortable shoes reduce injury risks and promote better running habits.
-A practical tip is to try shoes with the socks you usually wear while running to check the fit and comfort.
+Comfort is the most important factor when choosing running shoes, regardless of brand or style.
+Comfortable shoes minimize injury risk and promote proper running habits.
+A useful tip is to try the shoes with the socks you usually wear while running to ensure a good fit and comfort.

 Your podiatrist can help you choose the right running shoe